Renegades Rising: Mouse

 This is the second book in the Renegades Rising Series.

-Amber knew this was another big, fat, dirty lie, even as Darius spoke.
+Amber knew this was another big, fat, dirty lie even as Darius spoke.
 “Don’t worry, baby.
 Once me and the boys get back, you’ll be safe.
 We’ll live happily ever after.”
-Shadows by the cave entrance to the ledge hid most of his face.
+Shadows by the cave entrance hid most of his face.
 He hadn’t even glanced at her.

 Which was good because she’d struggled to keep her face expressionless.
 His words became a spiky ball in her gut, making it feel like she had swallowed a living cave rat.
 She’d always been able to sense a lie.
 Something about the tone of voice or the way a person held themselves always gave it away.
 She was not going to be safe, and they were not going to live happily ever after.